ludavid15/notes/propulsion/_posts/2021-05-18-fundamentalsPropulsion.md

 Propeller driven propulsion system are further classified by *how power is supplied*.

 1. **Turboprop and Turbofan** - a jet engine's turbine is used to turn the propeller.
-This is a little tricky, because jet engines are capable of producing thrust themselves, but they use an entirely different method.

-> **Turboprop** - the jet engine turns a propeller.

-> **Turbofan** - the jet engine turns a fan (like a propeller, but with more blades and also sits inside a duct).
+Although the jet engine also does produce thrust, the propeller is what's mostly responsible.
 2. **Electric Propulsion** - some power source drives an electric motor which turns the propellor.
 Batteries have poor energy density, which is why you don't often see electric airplanes.
 3. **Gas Engine** - relies on good old combustion with cylinders and pistons to turn the propeller.